Skip to content

 As if this free sample wasn’t enough of a marketing blitz, as I walked to the office I saw a kiosk advertisement for Vitaminwater10 that proclaimed it was “healthier than googling your Ex.”
 Woah, that’s pretty damn healthy… I guess?
 Now I just can’t wait to drink Vitaminwater10, because the people who make it are cognizant of all my little batshit quirks.

 The flavor of my free sample is called “essential orange-orange.”
-According to the essential orange-orange white paper, “Vitaminwater10 is the perfect combination -it’s only 10 calories (per serving), naturally sweetened and tastes amazing.”
-Which confirms my suspicions that this drink is aimed at People Who Don’t Like the Taste of Water.
-I’ve never understood these people, because water doesn’t really have taste.
+According to the essential orange-orange white paper, “Vitaminwater10 is the perfect combination.
+It’s only 10 calories per serving, naturally sweetened, and tastes amazing.”
+Which confirms my suspicion that this drink is aimed at People Who Don’t Like the Taste of Water.
+I’ve never understood these people, because water doesn’t really have a taste.
 It’s water.
-But this paradoxical thirst for a beverage that is sweet but confers no caloric energy has given rise to this demand for enhanced-water, which speaks of our society’s growing disconnection with nature and a reliance on commercial products to calibrate our body’s needs and wants.
-Perhaps that’s why Vitaminwater10 strikes me as such a distopian name for a beverage.
+But somehow this need for something sweet that delivers no actual energy has created an entire category of enhanced water.
+Maybe that’s why Vitaminwater10 strikes me as such a dystopian name for a beverage.

 Penny Candy